Lovers of history, sunshine, tapas, wine, and all-night parties will find a million and one things to do in Malaga. We sure did!

 Things to Do in Malaga

 Among the many things to do in Malaga there are a few that are so obvious we don’t even think they are worth mentioning much.
-Tapas tours, wine tasting, exploring the old center, shopping, visiting the beach…these are pretty much staples of life in Malaga and are going to be taking up a deal of your time.
+Tapas tours, wine tasting, exploring the old center, shopping, visiting the beach…these are pretty much staples of life in Malaga, and are going to be taking up a deal of your time.
+So we don’t really have to discuss them in any great detail.

-Here are the other things you need to do whilst in Malaga.
+Here are the other things you need to do while in Malaga that might not be as obvious (and a couple that ARE).

 Visit the Alcazaba of Malaga